Where can I find the application form?

 Is it possible to start the project before signing the grant agreement?

-With the approval of the host institution the project can be started before signing the grant agreement, but the project costs will not be defrayed retroactively.
+With the approval of the host institution the project can be started before signing the grant agreement, but the project costs will be eligible only after the funding decision from the Estonian Research Council.

 What is the Nagoya Protocol?